Both make bugs visual. But they're built for different people. Here's the rundown.

 BugHerd is a visual feedback and bug tracking tool built for websites and agencies working with non-technical clients.
-Users pin feedback directly on web page elements via a point-and-click interface, which auto-generates bug reports with screenshots, CSS selectors, and browser metadata.
-It also ships with a built-in Kanban task board for triaging reports.
-BugHerd has no free plan — pricing starts at $42/month for 5 users.
+People click an element on the page to pin feedback, and it auto-creates a report with a screenshot, CSS selectors, and browser metadata.
+It also ships a built-in Kanban board for triage.
+There's no free plan — pricing starts at $42/month for 5 users.

-Both tools make bug reporting visual and developer-friendly, but they take different approaches.
-Crosscheck captures rich technical context with recordings, while BugHerd focuses on pinning feedback directly onto web pages.
+Both make bug reporting visual and developer-friendly.
+But they take different routes.
+Crosscheck captures rich technical context with every recording.
+BugHerd is about pinning feedback right on the page.
+Here's how they compare.

 | Feature | Crosscheck | BugHerd |